The Story and Values of our Organization

 Towards that end, CCA seeks to expand its ARISE (Accessing Resources for Independence for Skill-Building and Employment) Center, so families can thrive by having access to multiple levels of resources, including coaching, educational, employment-related, and children’s services.

-In addition, in the beginning of 2022, CCA will open the New HOPE (Higher Opportunities, Purpose, and Expectations) Housing Program.
-New HOPE will be a non-traditional, supportive housing program.
-A partnership with the Elm City Communities/Housing Authority of New Haven, this will be a Moving to Work program, designed to increase the income and stability for the families who will live there.
+In addition, CCA has just opened the New HOPE (Higher Opportunities, Purpose and Expectations) Housing Program.
+New HOPE is a non-traditional, supportive housing program.
+In partnership with the Elm City Communities/Housing Authority of New Haven, this will be a Moving to Work program, designed to increase the income and stability for the families who live there

 By leveraging our strong reputation and collaborative relationships with other service providers, CCA seeks to offer transformational change to individuals and families in need.